 My weekly shopping trip to the grocery store is always hectic.
 Just getting my two toddlers out the car and keeping track of them in the store seems like a job in itself #amiright?

 I’ve looked into subscribing to meal delivery services but it’s just not affordable once the promotional period ends.
 So, I’ve tried several different ways to save money on groceries and streamline my grocery shopping experience at the same time.
 Below are some examples.

 Drop is an app wher eyou link up your credit and debit cards to earn bonuses from brands as you shop.
 It's seamless, free, and you don't have to click on an offer before it's loaded into your account.
 It's always loaded.
 It's like a reward program that spans stores so you earn points no matter what.

 If you have the time to clip coupons, it can save you a ton of money at the grocery store.
 While traditional couponing may take some getting used to, there are many people who are able to save as much as $200 every week.

 If you don’t want to go through the hassle of couponing the traditional way, you could always try saving money with coupon apps.
-Apps like Ibotta ($10 for new users!) and Checkout51 make it easy for you to “clip” coupons and save money on the groceries you were going to buy anyway.
-Ibotta will even deposit rebates in cash via PayPal or Venmo if you follow their instructions.
+Apps like Shopkick and make it easy for you to “clip” coupons and save money on the groceries you were going to buy anyway.
+It will even deposit rebates in cash via PayPal or Venmo if you follow their instructions.
 Also, one of my favorite general couponing apps is Coupon Sherpa, and they also have grocery store coupons in addition to coupons for many of your favorite stores.

 3. Use Cash